What is Alzheimer’s disease?

 In summary, Stages 1-3 are the pre-dementia stages; Stages 4-7 are the dementia stages; and Stage 5 is the point where a person can no longer live without assistance.

-- Stage 2: Subjective memory loss – the earliest symptoms appear, such as forgetfulness.
+The earliest symptoms appear, such as forgetfulness.
 This may include forgetting people’s names or having trouble recalling where they have recently placed things.

-- Stage 5: Moderately severe cognitive decline (moderate dementia) – moderate to severe symptoms have reached the stage where help is required from loved ones or caregivers.
+Moderate to severe symptoms have reached the stage where help is required from loved ones or caregivers.

-- Stage 6: Severe cognitive decline (moderately severe dementia) – at this stage, the person may need help with very basic tasks such as eating, bathing and putting on clothes.
+At this stage, the person may need help with very basic tasks such as eating, bathing and putting on clothes.

 The rate of progression throughout each stage varies from person to person.
 Usually, Alzheimer’s disease leads to complete dependence on a caregiver and finally death – usually from another contributing illness such as pneumonia.
 A person may live from three to 20 years with Alzheimer’s disease, with the average lifespan being seven to ten years.